-From almost admitting defeat and deciding against automation, after working closely with Bauromat to rectify all issues from a previous project, Mec-Com are now the latest company to introduce a fully automated robotic welding system to their manufacturing process and since, have become a huge flag bearer for the use of robotics within manufacturing.
+From almost admitting defeat and deciding against automation, after working closely with Bauromat to rectify all issues from a previous project, Mec-Com is now the latest company to introduce a fully automated robotic welding system to their manufacturing process and since, have become a huge flag bearer for the use of robotics within manufacturing.

 Mec-Com’s need for an automation system, like many other manufacturers, comes as a result of increased workload and wanting to meet rising demand.